Important Note: Don’t miss out on the formatting tips and extra plugins at the end of this guide..! 😉

 The only feasible workaround for this is to actually attach the images used in the email to the email itself and reference them appropriately in the email HTML.
 This might seem like a pain – and it kinda is – but unfortunately there is no other reliable solution (eg. using the “data:” method for images is blocked in Gmail so that one is out.)
 The reliable way is done by using the “cid” method in the image tag’s source attribute.

-I first came across this problem when using my WP Infinity Responder plugin and solved it then (with the cid method), but have since extracted the code user to make this extra little plugin to work for all other WordPress-sent emails too.
+I first came across this problem when using my WP Infinity Responder plugin and solved it then (using the cid attachment method), but have since extracted the code user to make a little extra plugin to work for all other WordPress-sent emails too.